Name: lemon (Citrus limon cvs.).

 Lemon trees can be grown from cuttings from spring to early summer:

-- First, take a 6-inch cutting with no fruit or flowers.
-Your cutting must have at least two or three nodes (where leaves emerge) at the base, and show no signs of disease, damage or stress.
+• First, take a 6-inch cutting with no fruit or flowers.
+Your cutting must have at least two or three nodes where leaves emerge along the stem, and show no signs of disease, damage or stress.
 Cut the stem at a 90-degree angle with sanitised secateurs.

 How to plant a tree: all the tips you need for preparing the soil for larger plants.